telerik/kendo-intl/README.md

 ### General Formatting

-Provides methods for placeholder and type independent formatting using the locale specific settings.
+General formatting provides methods for independent placeholder and type formatting by using the specific settings of the locale.

 ```js
 import { format, toString } from '@telerik/kendo-intl';